Galesburg Public Library

 • 3rd-6th Grade

-• Up to 3 winners in each age group and category will be awarded prizes of $20 to $50.
+• Up to 3 winners in each age group and category awarded prizes of $20 to $50.

 • All submissions must be the original and creative work of the person submitting them and should have been written within the last year.
 Fan Fiction is not allowed.